-Acer’s Aspire E15 series is a long time budget favorite for many.
+Acer’s Aspire 5 is the newer version of the Aspire E15 which was a long time budget favorite for many.
 The laptops are always built really well considering the price, they make sure to include all the necessary specs, and often come with a thing or two you can’t find with the competition.

-Inside the E15, you’ll get Intel’s 8th gen, quad-core Core i5-8250U processor.
-It’s a powerful processor that turbos up to 3.4GHz allowing it can run video editing software without many issues.
-The eight threads also help in that process.
-If you want, you can even have GPU rendering help here, thanks to its Nvidia’s GeForce MX150 graphics card.
+Inside the E15, you’ll get Intel’s 8th gen, quad-core Core i7-8565U processor.
+It’s a powerful processor that turbos up to 3.6GHz allowing it to run video editing software without many issues.
+The four threads also help in that process.
+If you want, you can even have GPU rendering help here, thanks to its Nvidia’s GeForce MX250 graphics card.
 It’s not the highest-end GPU, but it will surely help.

 To round out this laptop, you have a 15.6” full HD display with a 1920 x 1080 resolution and an IPS panel for those great viewing angles.
-Oh, and yes, you get a full-size SD card reader, as well as up to 15 hours of battery life.
+This laptop os also rated for up to 9.5 hours of battery life.

 ASUS VivoBook 15 F512DA-EB55-BL Laptop

 ASUS’ VivoBook series is an excellent budget option.
 They’re somewhat of a cheaper option of their premium ZenBook series, but they’re often packed with excellent specs, in a well-built body, and don’t cost a lot.
 The F512DA-EB55-BL is a prime example of that.